jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 }
 ```

-While some additional details have been omitted here for brevity (I'm going to assume you have a basic understanding of interfaces, implementations, and dependency injection), after refactoring our system under test, we can update our tests to make use of a stub in-memory environment variable provider &mdash; which implements our new interface &mdash; as below:
+While some additional code excerpts have been omitted here for brevity (I'm going to assume you have a basic understanding of interfaces, implementations, and dependency injection), after refactoring our system under test, we can update our tests to make use of a stub in-memory environment variable provider &mdash; which implements our new interface &mdash; as below:

 > Full implementation details can be found within this articles associated GitHub repository [here]({{ page.repo }}).